saintplay/vue-swatches/docs/guide/README.md

 ### Usage in Browser

-You can use [UNPKG CDN](https://unpkg.com/) to use Vue Swatches in the browser
+You can download `vue-swatches.umd.min.js` and `vue-swatches.css` from the `dist` folder or you can use [unpkg CDN](https://unpkg.com/) to use Vue Swatches in the browser

 ```html
 <head>